 And here’s the other thing — the men probably won’t have on your fragrance either.
 Or any fragrance, for that matter!
 Again, sadly and much to my personal chagrin, it seems to me that not many men are wearing fragrances nowadays.
 If it appears that they have a fragrance on, it’s typically by default: The scent is either from their shaving cream, the soap they used in the shower, or their underarm deodorant, rather than because of a fragrance that they applied separately and deliberately.

 So now you have your pick from a whole new world of fragrance choices that can help you be unique and maybe even get noticed in a crowd!
 And may I add — assuming that the fragrance is applied correctly and you haven’t taken a bath in it — you’ll be noticed in the most subtle and subliminal way.
 When a man smells an attractive scent on a woman, he might know he’s drawn to you — but he won’t always know why.

 Manly, yes… but I like it, too!

 However — in my personal opinion, you aren’t going to be able to get away with wearing just ANY men’s cologne.
-Frankly, some simply are too manly for a woman.
+Frankly, some scents are simply too manly for a woman.

-But I’ve run into two that I love and I wear one quite often, and again, in my humble opinion, a woman can wear these and not feel in danger of not being feminine.
+But I’ve run into two fragrances that I love, and I wear one of them quite often — and again, in my humble opinion, a woman can wear these and not have to worry about not being feminine.

 But even though they aren’t flowery, they are still wonderful scents, even for us women.
 My favorite one is downright delicious.

 I almost don’t want to say what they are, because I truly am giving my secrets away.
-But, just like women who don’t share recipes, there’s something very selfish about that.
+But, just like women who won’t share their recipes, there’s something very selfish about me holding back.
 So share I will!